paulparas/LendingClubCaseStudy/README.md

 - Taken loan for Debt Consolidation purpose is highest number of defaulter where taken loan for renewable energy has least number of defaulter.
 - Interest rate between 10-15% have highest number of defaulter where highest interest rate loan have less defaulters.
 - 36 months loan have more defaulter than 60 months.
 - California state has highest number of defaulter.
-Interestingly major cities like Florida, Texas and New York have highest defaulters.
 - Not verified have highest number of loan defaulters but verified have also large defaulters.

- ### Multivariant
+ ### Multivariate

 - Nearest 200k annual income and purpose is Home improvement and credit card is highest number of defaulters.
 - Nearest 200k annual income and Morgage is highest number of defaulters.